Dallas Cowboys vs. Minnesota Vikings NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Dallas and its opponents have combined to score more than 55 points in five of six games this season.
+- Dallas and its opponents have gone over the current 55-point total in five of six games (83.3%) this season.

 - Minnesota's games have gone over 55 points in two opportunities this season.

-- The two teams combine to score 58.7 points per game, 3.7 more than the total in this contest.
+- Sunday's total is 3.7 points lower than the two team's combined 58.7 points per game average.

-- The 47.1 combined points per game that these two squads have allowed this season are 7.9 fewer than the 55 total in this contest.
+- These two squads combine to surrender 47.1 points per game, 7.9 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 52.3, 2.7 points fewer than Sunday's over/under of 55.
+- The Cowboys and their opponents score an average of 52.3 points per game, 2.7 fewer than Sunday's total.

-- The 55 total in this game is 5.2 points higher than the 49.8 average total in Vikings games this season.
+- The 49.8 PPG average total in Vikings games this season is 5.2 points fewer than this game's over/under.

 Cowboys stats and trends

-- The Cowboys have been favored by 2.5 points or more four times this season and are 4-0 ATS in those games.
+- So far this season, the Cowboys have been installed as favorites by a 1.5-point margin or more four times and are 4-0 ATS in those games.

-- Dallas' games this year have hit the over on five of six set point totals (83.3%).
+- Dallas has gone over the point total in 83.3% of its opportunities this year (five times in six games with a set point total).

-- Dallas is 5-0 against the spread and 4-1 overall in games when it scores more than 22.8 points.
+- Dallas is 5-0 against the spread and 4-1 overall in games when it records more than 22.8 points.

-- In games that Dallas piles up more than 358.3 yards, the team is 6-0 against the spread and 5-1 overall.
+- Dallas is 6-0 against the spread and 5-1 overall when the team totals over 358.3 yards.

 - The Cowboys have seven turnovers this season, equal to the number of takeaways for the Vikings.